FBI got tip about shooting suspect a day before 2021 arrest

 The disclosure by the FBI to The Associated Press creates a new timeline for when law enforcement was first alerted to Anderson Lee Aldrich as a potential danger.
 Previously it was thought Aldrich only became known to authorities after making the threat on June 18, 2021.

-Aldrich’s grandparents ran from their Colorado Springs home last year and called 911 saying Aldrich was building a bomb in the basement and had threatened to kill them.
-Details of the case remain sealed, but an arrest affidavit verified by the AP detailed how Aldrich, who is nonbinary and uses they/them pronouns, was upset the grandparents were moving to Florida because it would get in the way of Aldrich’s plans to conduct a mass shooting and bombing.
+The details of the June 17, 2021, tip to the FBI are not known.
+But the next day, Aldrich’s grandparents ran from their Colorado Springs home and called 911, saying Aldrich was building a bomb in the basement and had threatened to kill them.
+Details of the case remain sealed, but an arrest affidavit verified by the AP detailed how Aldrich was upset the grandparents were moving to Florida because it would get in the way of Aldrich’s plans to conduct a mass shooting and bombing.

-As part of the FBI’s probe, the agency said it coordinated with the El Paso County Sheriff’s Office, which had responded to the June 18, 2021, call from Aldrich’s grandparents and arrested Aldrich on felony menacing and kidnapping charges.
-But the FBI closed its assessment of Aldrich about a month after getting the tip.
+The grandparents were concerned about Aldrich even before the 911 call, according to the document, with the grandmother telling authorities she and her husband had been “living in fear” because of Aldrich’s “recent homicidal threats toward them and others.”

 “With state charges pending, the FBI closed its assessment on July 15, 2021,” the FBI said.